Morocco 1,000 km UHV Line: Prequalification Deadline Passed; Project Status Unverified

 According to Medias24, ONEE’s tender is split into two stages:

-- Pre-qualification: Contractors submit credentials and capability statements (deadline: January 15, 2026).
+- Pre-qualification: Contractors were asked to submit credentials and capability statements by January 15, 2026 (deadline passed).

 - EPC Turnkey Stage: Selected bidders deliver full engineering, procurement, construction, and commissioning, assuming total responsibility for project delivery.